algosup/2024-2025-project-4-web-fpga-team-3/Documents/TechnicalSpecifications/TechnicalSpecifications.md

 In the example above, we have four nodes representing a DFF, a LUT, a high constant, and an input.
 The edges represent signal connections between the nodes, with delays specified for each connection.

-The front-end will use this graph data to render the FPGA structure, visualize signal propagation, and provide interactive controls for running simulations and observing results.
+The front end will use this graph data to render the FPGA structure, visualize signal propagation, and provide interactive controls for running simulations and observing results.

 ### Visualization

 Now that the `.json` file has been structured, the backend must process this data to create a logical representation of the FPGA.
-The front-end will then use this data to render an interactive visualization of the FPGA structure and signal propagation.
+The front end will then use this data to render an interactive visualization of the FPGA structure and signal propagation.

 #### Generate the visualization